9th8/up-to-date-real-world-haskell/23-gui-programming-with-gtk2hs.md

 This function starts by clearing the label text from the last run.
 Next, we disable (gray out) the OK button and enable the cancel button.
-While the operation is in progress, clicking OK doesn\'t make much sense.
-And when it\'s done, clicking Cancel doesn\'t make much sense.
+While the operation is in progress, clicking OK doesn't make much sense.
+And when it's done, clicking Cancel doesn't make much sense.

 Next, we set the title of the window.
 The title is the part that is displayed by the system in the title bar of the window.
 Finally, we